Crawlspace insulation - be careful to get it right

-A crawlspace comes with all the downsides of a basement, but it is just too low a space to be functional.
-Unless there is a good reason for it, going through the process of pouring a footing, then a concrete wall, then building a subfloor above and only be able to access it on your hands and knees is pretty silly.
-You might as well either build a full basement or better still, build a slab-on-grade and avoid the ordeal of building grade altogether.below
+A crawlspace comes with all the downsides of a basement, but it is just too low a space to be functional either beyond the folded plastic christmas tree and a couple of boxes of baubles.
+Unless there is a good reason for it, going through the process of pouring a footing, then a concrete wall, then building a subfloor above and only be able to access it on your hands and knees is a lot of effort for the value you will get from that space.
+If you don't want a full basement, a great alternative is to build a slab-on-grade.

 Important note: The following crawlspace solutions are recommendations for how to deal with moisture and heat loss only, and provide only an anecdotal overview of how to deal with radon gas.
-We would recommend having your air tested for radon, and if it is above Health Canada’s recommended safe levels (200 Bq/m³), please see our pages on radon gas mitigation.
+We would recommend having your air tested for radon, and if it is above Health Canada’s recommended safe levels (200 Bq/m³), please see our pages on radon gas mitigation in crawlspaces .

 Fixing a dirt floor crawlspace:

 All too often a crawlspace will have nothing but a dirt floor, and probably some un-insulated walls.
 The result of that is an unending source of humidity as moisture in the ground evaporates into the air and can condense on cold walls and joists where mold can establish itself.